Country Information Iceland

 Special requirements regarding environment and accuracy classes apply to electricity meters and to measuring systems for liquids other than water.

 The Directive 76/211/EEC has been implemented with the updates from Directive 2007/45/EC.
-No regulations have been issued to regulate packaging or control further on a national level.
+Regulations no 437/2009 has been issued to regulate e-marked prepackaging on a national level.

 The following is for information only: